jbolns/WEIRD/README.md

 WEIRD produces static websites, though.
 Should be straightforward: save files to bucket or hosting service, done.

-That said, please note WEIRD is configured to work at the root of a domain/localhost (e.g., example.com).
-Subdomains (e.g., weird.example.com) work just fine, or at least we think they do.
-We use a subdomain to host WEIRD's public website.
-There was no need for any massive configuration besides the standard DNS shenanigans needed to redirect traffic to a subdomain.
-However, to upload a WEIRD website to a folder of a domain (e.g. example.com/weird) you would need to re-write the main.js file to account for path differences.
+That said, please note WEIRD is configured to work at the root of a domain/localhost (e.g. example.com).
+Subdomains (e.g. weird.example.com) work, or at least we think they do (we use a subdomain to host WEIRD's public website).
+However, to upload a WEIRD website to a folder of a domain (e.g. example.com/weirdsite) you would need to re-write the main.js file to account for path differences.
 We tried.
-It wasn't worth the frustration.
+It wasn't worth it.

 ## HOW TO > Update an existing WEIRD website (low-code)
 The assistants in the previous sections re-write the settings and re-create the entire build.
 This is inconvenient if all you want is to update or add to the websites.